-We introduce and investigate approximations for the probability distribution of the maximum of n iid nonnegative random variables, in terms of the number n and the first few moments of the underlying probability distribution, assuming the distribution is unbounded above but does not have a heavy tail.
-Since the mean of the underlying distribution can immediately be factored out, we focus on the effect of the squared coefficient of variation (SCV, $c^2$ , variance divided by the square of the mean).
-Our starting point is the classical extreme-value theory for representative distributions with the given SCV - mixtures of exponentials for $c^2 \geq 1$ , convolutions of exponentials for $c^2 \leq 1$ and gamma for all $c^2$ .
+We introduce and investigate approximations for the probability distribution of the maximum of n independent and identically distributed nonnegative random variables, in terms of the number n and the first few moments of the underlying probability distribution, assuming the distribution is unbounded above but does not have a heavy tail.
+Because the mean of the underlying distribution can immediately be factored out, we focus on the effect of the squared coefficient of variation (SCV, $c^2$ , variance divided by the square of the mean).
+Our starting point is the classical extreme-value theory for representative distributions with the given SCV-mixtures of exponentials for $c^2 \ge 1$ , convolutions of exponentials for $c^2 \le 1$ , and gamma for all $c^2$ .
 We develop approximations for the asymptotic parameters and evaluate their performance.
-We show that there is a minimum threshold $n^$ , depending on the underlying distribution, with $n \geq n^$ required in order for the asymptotic extreme-value approximations to be effective.
-The threshold $n^$ tends to increase as $c^2$ increases above 1 or decreases below 1.
+We show that there is a minimum threshold $n^$ , depending on the underlying distribution, with $n \ge n^$ required for the asymptotic extreme-value approximations to be effective.
+The threshold $n^$ tends to increase as $c^2$ increases above one or decreases below one.